nicolepyzza/J.A.R.V.I.S/README.md

 1. Doorbell
 When a user joins the voice channel specified, J.A.R.V.I.S will send a message in the general text channel and alert the users of your choice, as specified in the .env file.

-Example:
-UserA joins a public voice channel, General, while UserB and UserC are in a private voice channel that UserA cannot see.
-By joining General, J.A.R.V.I.S will alert admins that UserA should be moved to the private chat channel to join friends.

 ### Usage
 Running J.A.R.V.I.S locally:
 1. Fork this repository